ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 This example demonstrates the basic usage of, and interaction between, Terminal and PtyProcess classes.
 Since PtyProcess class currently runs only on POSIX-compliant systems, this code will be a POSIX-only example for the time being.
 (This will change in the near future.
 A Windows power-shell encapsulation is on its way.)

-Here is an xterm compatible terminal emulator in 31 LoC:
+Here is an xterm compatible terminal emulator in 31 sLoC:

     #include <CtrlLib/CtrlLib.h>